 The Canadians continue to spearhead global attempts to drag Facebook overlords Mark Zuckerberg and Sheryl Sandberg into line as part of their probe into the Cambridge Analytica scandal.

 The Canadian Parliament Ethics Committee has voted to issue subpoenas for both Zuckerberg and COO Sandberg as it examines how Facebook allowed Cambridge Analytica to collect personal information on 87 million of the social network’s users and then target specific voting groups to influence election outcomes.

 Canadian MP Charlie Angus told CBC: “We have given our chair the mandate to issue a summons to Mark Zuckerberg and Sheryl Sandberg if they choose not to come before the International Grand Committee.

 “We think it’s important that they show up .… The corporate indifference to domestic law in Canada and other countries by Facebook needs to be questioned.”

-Ottawa is hosting the second meeting of the International Committee which has been studying the Cambridge Analytica row and measures that governments around the world could take to protect the personal data of end users.
+Ottawa is hosting the second meeting of the International Grand Committee on Big Data, Privacy & Democracy, which has been studying the Cambridge Analytica row and measures that governments around the world could take to protect the personal data of end users.